Quick Response Proposal Submission Guidelines

-The Natural Hazards Center's Quick Response Grant Program provides funds for researchers to quickly travel to disaster-affected areas to capture perishable data.
-In addition to expanding academic knowledge, funded researchers are required to submit abstracts and brief reports that make preliminary analyses of recent events available to the Hazards Center's multidisciplinary network of researchers, practitioners, and educators.
+The Natural Hazards Center's Quick Response Award Program provides training and funds for researchers to quickly collect perishable data following disasters and other extreme events.
+As an effort to expand academic knowledge, funded researchers will submit abstracts and brief reports to be published on the Natural Hazards website to share with a multidisciplinary network of researchers, practitioners, and educators.
 The program promotes social science innovation in hazards and disaster research.

-Once field work is completed, researchers write an abstract and brief report for distribution to the hazards and disasters community through Center publications and news outlets, to make research findings quickly and broadly available.
+As award recipients, researchers are encouraged to complete CONVERGE Training Modules, utlilize the CONVERGE Extreme Events Research Check Sheets Series, conduct field work, and write an abstract and brief report for distribution to the hazards and disasters community through Center publications and news outlets, to make research findings quickly and broadly available.
 Most Quick Response-funded researchers go on to publish final results in academic journals or reports with acknowledgement of Center support.
 When this occurs, the researcher provides a reprint of the final publication to the Center library, expanding its disciplinary reach.

-The Quick Response Grant Program promotes new knowledge and perspectives by prioritizing research that fills gaps in the literature and is unlikely to be funded rapidly by other means.
+The Quick Response Award Program promotes new knowledge and perspectives by prioritizing research that fills gaps in the literature and is unlikely to be funded rapidly by other means.
 Although a variety of rigorous empirical research designs are acceptable, proposals that are theory-driven and use widely recognized, scientific methods to examine social, behavioral, and organizational phenomena are preferred.
 In addition, the program seeks to fund research that is likely to be extended or more broadly disseminated.
-The program also has a long history of supporting students and emerging researchers, and members of these groups are encouraged to apply.
-Researchers must be located at U.S.-based institutions.
+The program also has a long history of training and supporting students and emerging researchers, and members of these groups are encouraged to apply.

 Please submit a complete proposal as soon as possible after a disaster occurs.
-Grant proposals are evaluated and awarded on an on-going basis.
-Your proposal should clearly state the desired field deployment date and address how grant funds will be used to collect perishable data.
-Proposals are accepted from all U.S.-based researchers.
+Research proposals are evaluated and awarded on an on-going basis.
+Your proposal should clearly state the desired beginning and end dates for data collection and address how award funds will be used to collect perishable data.

 Proposals may take different forms, but all submissions must include the following information:

-A brief abstract (less than 100 words) to be posted on the Natural Hazards Website.
-See format here.
+Brief Abstract: Limit 100 words; to be posted on the Natural Hazards Center website.
+See examples of the format here.